cpcurtis1218/tic-tac-toe-client/README.md

 When first planning my game I created two wireframes (see below) and about a dozen user stories.
 Once I had a solid Idea for what I wanted the game to look like, I created the game board itself in html.
 I looked at the API documentation when setting up my gameboard so that I could be sure that it would work later on.
 Once I had a good html outline I wrote the game-logic that makes the game playable.
 Again, I looked at the API documentation so that once I was ready to send each move to the API it would be a smooth transition.
 Once the game logic was completed I worked on all of the API authenticaion.
 Once the authentication was completed I focused on the game API interaction.
 Once this was completed, I styled the site and added the finishing touches.

+## Current Issues
+One issue is that the 'New Game' button get partially cutoff on screens between 530px to 575px, if the height is not also at least 725px.
+I'm working on updating the media query so that the button will shrink at this range.

 ## Future Additions
 In the future I would like to add a scoreboard which would track the longest win streak.